Adnezz/VoiceFalloffOverride/README.md

 # Voice Falloff Override
 ### A VRChat mod for MelonLoader by Adnezz

-Built against and tested with MelonLoader v0.4.1, and VRChat Build 1114.
+Built against and tested with MelonLoader v0.4.3, and VRChat Build 1121.

 Allows local customization of the distance values on player voices, AKA: the voice falloff distance.
 Does NOT change how far other players hear voices travel, only changes what you hear.

+Also includes a fix for voice spatialization.
+A recent VRChat update disabled spatial audio on avatar voices, making voices very hard to localize in a crowd.

 ## Background
 I wrote this because I often felt like I was drowning in voices when hanging out in a crowd in VRChat.
 I can't tell for certain, but it feels like voice localization and falloff has taken a turn for the worse over recent updates.
 With this mod, I can lower the distance and stay focused on the conversation I'm having with the people immediately around me.